Cooking Gorgeous

 Turn the dough into a ball and then roll it between two sheets of baking paper, about 3 mm (⅛") thick.
 Place on a flat tray and leave to rest in the fridge for at least an hour.

-Gently slide the pastries into the muffin pan openings, lightly pressing the edge between the bottom and the sides to remove any air bubbles.
-Prick the bottom of the pastries with a fork to avoid them rising, then place them back in the fridge to rest for another hour.
+Prick the bottom of the pastries with a fork to stop them rising, then put them back in the fridge to rest for another hour.

 Bake the Tartlet Shells